node-pcap/node_pcap/README.md

 node_pcap
 =========

-This is not done yet.
+This is not done yet, and patches are welcome.
 If you want to see how awesome it will be, check this out:

 Run the test program as root to be able to open the capture device:

     mjr:~/work/node_pcap$ sudo node test.js

 ## Usage